NessEFC/checks-for-understanding/module-2/backend/week_one.md

 10. Why do I need a development AND test database?

 A test database allows you to test light-weight, smaller scenarios to make sure your code works without having to use large datasets.
-Developmentn databases allow you to mimic production scenarios with large datasets, but you know what to expect out of your data.
+Development databases allow you to mimic production scenarios with large datasets, but you know what to expect out of your data.

 11. What's responsive design?